microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraUserAppRoleAssignment.md

 The `New-EntraUserAppRoleAssignment` cmdlet assigns a user to an application role in Microsoft Entra ID.

+In delegated scenarios with work or school accounts, the signed-in user must have a supported Microsoft Entra role or a custom role with the required permissions.
+Supported roles include:

+- Directory Synchronization Accounts (for Entra Connect and Cloud Sync)
+- Directory Writer
+- Hybrid Identity Administrator
+- Identity Governance Administrator
+- Privileged Role Administrator
+- User Administrator
+- Application Administrator
+- Cloud Application Administrator

 ## Examples

 ### Example 1: Assign a user to an application without roles